-A group of 26 Kiwis are currently on the adventure of a lifetime as they set out to reach Everest Base Camp on May 29 – the 65th anniversary of Sir Edmund Hillary and Tenzing Norgay’s historic ascent.
+Kiwis set out on the adventure of a lifetime to trek to Everest Base Camp for May 29 – the 65th anniversary of Sir Edmund Hillary and Tenzing Norgay’s historic ascent.

-Their 19-day trek through the mountains will include time volunteering at a local school and helping build a safe water system at the remote village of Musey.
+Their 19-day trek through the mountains included time volunteering at a local school and helping build a safe water system at the remote village of Musey.

-Two of the trekkers, Helen and Anita, are blogging from the trail to tell us all about their personal experience as they go.
+Two of the trekkers, Helen and Anita, sent blog posts from the trail to tell us all about their personal experience as they went.

 “Go slow and remember to look back so you can see the achievement” – good advice for life! – Anita, 19 June